 Inventory management software like EPOS (and others) help organize workflow and ensure crucial order dates are not missed.
 It can help prevent severe backlogging and shortages.
 There are also custom software solutions available, in the event that your process is a little different.

 Ensure the software you choose is cloud-based, as it prevents data loss and will ensure all departments and members can access the information they need.
+As soon as you can, think about using a WMS software solution because it will greatly improve your warehouse management.

 Develop a clear structure